 The Kangxi period (1662-1722) was one of the most productive periods of Chinese ceramics.
 The Kangxi Emperor was the second emperor of China during the newly-established Manchu Qing dynasty and he ruled for the longest period of time of any Chinese emperor.
 Considered one of China’s greatest emperors, he started off a period of great stability and cultural advancement.
 He had an insatiable thirst for knowledge, and was fascinated by Western science, art and culture.
-He was closely involved in every aspect of the ceramic production; not only did he provide an enormous financial outlay in establishing a porcelain factory, but he was also directly interested in the invention of new shapes, colours and styles.

 2. Easy to Spot

 Blue and White glazed porcelain is probably the most immediately recognisable art production which flourished under this period, and has roots in earlier Chinese ceramic tradition.
 Emperor Kangxi was closely involved in every aspects of the ceramic production; not only did he provided an enormous financial outlay in establishing a porcelain factory, but he was also directly interested in the invention of new shapes, colours and styles.

 3. Jingdezhen – The Porcelain Hub

 Emperor Kangxi reopened the imperial kilns in Jingdezhen, in the Jiangsu Province, which had been largely neglected during the decline of the preceding Ming dynasty and experienced large-scale destruction during the subsequent civil turmoil in 1674.
 Blue and white porcelain then became one of the most famous types of porcelain produced in Jingdezhen.
 New technologies were introduced in the production of porcelain, developing also new decorative designs and colour palettes.

 4. Origins in the Tang Dynasty

 Blue and White ceramics have been dated as early as the 7th century AD, during the Tang Dynasty.
-During the Kangxi period, however, production’s quality seems to regain its standards, and ancient techniques were employed in a new manner.
+During the Kangxi period, however, production quality seems to regain its standards, and ancient techniques were employed in a new manner.
 Sometimes the period is labelled the ‘transitional’ style, marking the rebirth of high quality Chinese ceramics.
 Blue and white porcelains of the Kangxi period continued a centuries-old decorative tradition.
 However Kangxi blue and white ceramics in the hands of Kangxi painters presented a radiant new face.